nesnyx/MobulaAPI-Crypto-Python/README.md

 # Mobula API Cryptocurrency App use FastAPI

-This is simple project build use FastAPI and data from Mobula API.
+This is simple project build use FastAPI and data from Mobula API.<br>
 ![Logo](https://mobula.io/metaimage/Generic/others.png)
 ## Features